ojtrinidad/rathianbot/README.md

 # rathianbot
-A Discord bot for various
+A Discord bot for a set of commands for private use.